arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 gef➤  p (void*)&__free_hook - 0x00007f530e48fbe0
 $2 = (void *) 0x2268
 ```
-If we added to that pointer `0x2268` we would make our chunk point to `_free_hook`.
+If we added `0x2268` to that pointer we'd make our chunk point to `_free_hook`.
 But there's first another problem, when we allocate this chunk from the unsorted bin a couple of checks are going to catch us.
 ```c
           mchunkptr next = chunk_at_offset (victim, size);
           if (__glibc_unlikely (chunksize_nomask (next) < 2 * SIZE_SZ)